alexdoyle115/Introduction_to_Deep_Learning_C7082/README.md

 ![Fig. 6.
 CNN Model Results - Loss().](./Images/training_loss.png) <br> *Fig. 6.
 CNN Model Results - Loss*

 #### Visulaising what the covnets learn
 Visualing the various layers of the convoltional neural network offers insight into what the "black box" that is a neural network is actually picking up on.
 The `Rust_identifier_1` model that was trained earlier in the analysis is reloaded as well as the `models`package in `keras`.
 The image below in Fig. 7 which is a leaf infected with stripes of rust.
 Ideally the model should see some activity in these regions.
+Fig 9 is a similar process with an image that is nitrogen deficent.

 ![Fig. 7.
 Sample Rust Image().](./Images/sample.png) <br>*Fig. 7.
 Sample Rust Image*